 I don’t feel too badly for the search engines.
 They’re rising to meet this need with flying colors—from Google’s 2013 Pigeon update that was a breakthrough in understanding phrases in context to RankBrain that uses AI technology to better understanding the intent of searches.

 The bigger question is, “What is a content marketer or a website content owner to do?”
 For many, their response is organizing content into pillar pages.
 “Why is that their response?” you ask?
 Well, since you brought it up...

 How a pillar page works (and helps your SEO)

-By organizing content in this hub and spoke model, a website owner gains several benefits that directly respond to the current nature of users' search habits and search engines’ ranking systems.
+By organizing and developing content in this hub and spoke model, a website owner gains several benefits that directly respond to the current nature of users' search habits and search engines’ ranking systems.
 Specifically, a pillar page approach,

 - Makes it easier for a search engine to crawl a website’s content and figure out how the pieces relate to each other.

 - Demonstrates that a website is more of an authority on the topic.

 If a search engine has a better picture of the content on your website and sees that your content as an authority because it is so extensive and organized, your pages (especially those pillar pages) will be more likely to rank.